Dixon IL

 Interestingly, Dixon was home to several people who made significant contributions to American life.
 Charles Walgreen, the founder of Walgreen’s Drug Store.
 The Walgreen family still owns the estate in Dixon.

+John Deere developed the steel plow in Dixon.
 Also, film director/actor Orson Welles was born just a few miles from Dixon.

 The Rock River at Lowell Park.